Learn why leading HR professionals trust ekincare! Read more

 Whether working from the office or stationed at home, snacking smart has many benefits besides maintaining a healthy weight.
 Snacking right can help us maintain our energy throughout the day, work smarter, think better, and just be better.

 We all know how important fruits are to our health.
 They supply essential nutrients for glowing skin, strong hair, a healthy body, and a sound mind.
+This can mean the difference between having to order medicines and supplements vs eating a naturally enriched diet.
 What we often don’t realise is that many fruits are low in calories.

 Also, fruits are abundant in natural sugars that can maintain our blood glucose levels and energise us at work.
 High fibre in fruits can keep us fuller for longer periods and improve our gut health (soluble fibre is a great prebiotic).
 Here are some fruits you can eat without creating a mess at work